LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

       | Opencast |
       | Testuser |
 ```
-2) Add tag property to our Test runner class, so only scenario with @wip tag will be executed:
+2) Add tag property to @CucumberOptions inside our Test runner class, so only scenario with @wip tag will be executed:
+### TestRunner.java
 ```
 package runners;
 import org.junit.runner.RunWith;